-Largemouth bass are numerous; particularly those shorter than 12 inches, but anglers will continue to catch fair numbers of bass 15 inches or longer in 2020.
+Largemouth bass are numerous; particularly those shorter than 12 inches, but anglers will continue to catch fair numbers of bass 15 inches or longer in 2021.
 In a recent survey, 10 percent of the largemouth bass captured were 15 inches or longer, and two percent of those were 18 inches or longer.
 White crappie are plentiful, especially in the eight-ten-inch length range.
 Annually stocked channel catfish provide some of the best fishing in the Northeast Region for catfish in the one-three-pound range.
-Walleye fingerlings were last stocked in 2014, and the survival of previous stockings has been good.
+Walleye fingerlings were stocked in fall of 2019 and summer of 2020, and the survival of previous stockings has been good.
 A recent survey resulted in the capture of walleye in the 15-27-inch size range.
 In spring, anglers should concentrate on rocky points and the dam for spawning walleye.
 Later in the summer, walleye can be found on main-lake points.
 To facilitate bank angling, there is a barrier-free fishing dock located on the north shoreline off Big Loop Trail Road.
 There is a 90-horsepower limit on boat motors, and the City of Kirksville charges for a permit to operate private boats based on horsepower rating.
 Anglers should be aware that curly-leaf pondweed, a non-native invasive aquatic plant, was discovered in 2016.
 By 2019, the plant had spread lake wide, encompassing most of the lake's shoreline.
 Boaters are encouraged to remove plants from their trailer, outboard motor, anchor, live well, and other components of the boat and trailer before leaving the lake.
 Clean the boat and gear with hot water or dry everything for at least five days to help prevent the spread of this aquatic invasive species.